bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 There are two ways to add new members to a project or a category:

-- **Add Member** is used to add member roles to system users.
+- :guilabel:`Add Member` is used to add member roles to system users.
-- **Invite Member** is used to send email invites to users not yet registered in the system.
+- :guilabel:`Send Invite` is used to send email invites to users not yet registered in the system.

 Addition or modification of users sends an email notification to the user in question if email sending is enabled on your Django server.
 The emails can be